hitswa/sap-practice/SAP ABAP/README.md

   - STRLAN
   - TRANSLATE
   - FIND
-  - REPLACE
+  - REPLACE - first and all occurrence
-  - SHIFT
+  - SHIFT - left, right, circular
-  - MATCH OFFSET
-  - FIRST OCCURRENCE
-  - ALL OCCURRENCE

 ## HOW TO EXECUTE PROGRAMS?